A person who is unconscious is not aware of what is going on around him or her. He or she may not be able to make purposeful movements.

 A person may become unconscious from an injury or a health condition.

-Any event that leads to being in a coma, which is a deep, prolonged province of unconsciousness.
+- Any event that leads to being in a coma, which is a deep, prolonged state of unconsciousness.
 Diabetic coma, caused by very high or very low blood sugar, is one type of coma.

-Alcohol or drug abuse or withdrawal can cause the body to go into a province of shock that may cause unconsciousness.
+- Heavy alcohol or drug use or problems caused by quitting their use (withdrawal) can cause the body to go into a state of shock that may cause unconsciousness.
 Heatstroke, an injury, or a traumatic event can also cause shock and unconsciousness.